There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

-Having said those two things, it’s hard to ignore the sage advice contained in this book.
+Having said those two things, it’s hard to ignore the sage advice contained in this life coaching book.

-How much better would Society be at the point in time if people really were trying to understand others before they tried to get others to understand them?
+How much better would Society be at this point in time if people really were trying to understand others before they tried to get others to understand them?

 Similarly, wouldn’t life be great if everybody was looking to create win/win situations rather than treating everything as a zero-sum game?

-And I think we can all benefit from putting first things first, sharpening our saw and focussing on what is truly important rather than what seems urgent
+And I think we can all benefit from putting first things first, sharpening our saw and focusing on what is truly important rather than what seems urgent.

 Considered a classic by many, and rightly so.